02 NCAC 34 .0302 APPLICATION FOR LICENSES AND CARDS: EXAMINATION

 (9) Any applicant making a score of 70 percent or more on any license examination(s) shall be issued a license in that phase(s) of structural pest control after submitting a completed application with all required fees and insurance documents therefor.

 (10) The applicant shall furnish the information required by G.S.
 106-65.26 and this Rule to establish that said applicant possesses qualifications as specified in G.S.
 106‑65.26 of the Act for the particular license(s) which he or she seeks.
-The Committee or its authorized representatives may, based upon their review of the contents of an application, make such investigations as the Committee deems necessary to review an applicant's qualifications.
+The Committee or the Division may, based upon their review of the contents of an application, make investigations to review an applicant's qualifications.

 (11) All applicants passing the examination(s) for licenses shall apply for said licenses within six months from the date on which the examinations were taken.
 If such applicants fail to make application for said licenses, within the specified period, such applicants shall be required to take and pass reexaminations covering phases of structural pest control work for which licenses were applied before said licenses are issued.